kubeflow/website/content/en/docs/components/pipelines/v2/quickstart.md

   `create_dataset_task.outputs['iris_dataset']`

 * One of the **DSL control flow features**, `dsl.ParallelFor`, is used.
-It is a context manager that lets pipeline authors write a `for` loop.
-This `for` loop is executed at pipeline runtime.
+It is a context manager that lets pipeline authors create tasks.
+These tasks execute in parallel in a loop.
 Using `dsl.ParallelFor` to iterate over the `neighbors` pipeline argument lets you execute the  `train_model` component with different arguments and test multiple hyperparameters in one pipeline run.
 Other control flow features include `dsl.Condition` and `dsl.ExitHandler`.
 </details>
 Congratulations!
-You now have a KFP deployment, an end-to-end machine learning pipeline, and an introduction to the UI.
+You now have a KFP deployment, an end-to-end ML pipeline, and an introduction to the UI.
 That's just the beginning of KFP pipeline and Dashboard features.

 <!TODO: Add some more content to direct the user to what comes next. -->